echo-IA/CAROLINA/docs/projects.md

 This workshop is intended to be a collaborative and productive event.
-We invite participants to propose topics for focused discussion and work sessions (sprints), as well as areas for ongoing collaboration within echoIA.
+We invite participants to propose topics for focused discussion and work sessions (sprints), as well as areas for ongoing collaboration within echo-IA.
 Proposals can range from technical challenges and coding hacks to broader science discussions and coordination across surveys.